-- 37 For purposes of arriving at an Asset Condition Score each Element of each Auditable Section - 38 scored must be rated with an adjectival score.
-The rating must reflect how the measurement - 39 record listed in TP Attachment 500-1 for each Element compares to the target condition listed in - 40 TP Attachment 500-1.
-The adjectival rating system is as shown in Table 400-1.
+For purposes of arriving at an Asset Condition Score each Element of each Auditable Section scored must be rated with an adjectival score.
+The rating must reflect how the measurement record listed in TP Attachment 500-1 for each Element compares to the target condition listed in TP Attachment 500-1.
+The adjectival rating system is as shown in Table 400-1 of Section MR 400.6.6 of the TPs.

-Table 400-1 Adjectival Rating System Rating Numeric score Condition Description А 5 Excellent Element is fully functional, in new or near new condition and appearance, in correct location, and fully achieves target value. В 4 Good Element is functional, in good condition and appearance.
-Element may be slightly displaced or weathered, but substantially achieves full capacity or condition target. С 3 Average Element is fully functional, may have some appearance problems.
-Element may be slightly displaced or not achieve full capacity, but is significantly above replacement ratings, displacement or capacity target D 2 Poor Element is functional, has significant appearance or displacement problems.
-Element is at or only slightly above replacement values or displacement tolerances, and does not meet target condition F 0 Unacceptable Lacking in functionality, capacity, or condition.
-Does not meet target values for condition.
-Is below target values for replacement.
+Table 400-1 Adjectival Rating System Rating Numeric score Condition Description А 5 Excellent The target for the Performance Requirement is fully achieved.
+Element is fully functional and/or fully maintained, in new or near new condition and appearance, in correct location. В 4 Good The target for the Performance Requirement is substantially achieved.
+Element is fully functional, in good condition and appearance.
+Element may be slightly displaced or weathered. С 3 Average The target for the Performance Requirement is marginally achieved.
+Element is functional, may have some appearance problems.
+Element may be slightly displaced or not achieve full capacity, but is comfortably above replacement values, displacement tolerances or capacity needs.
+D 2 Poor The target for the Performance requirement is not achieved.
+Element is functional, but has significant appearance or displacement problems.
+Element is at or only slightly above replacement values displacement tolerances, or capacity needs.
+F 0 Unacceptable The target for the Performance Requirement is not achieved.
+The Element is lacking in functionality, capacity, or condition.
+Element is below replacement values displacement tolerances, or capacity needs.